ImSerdar/fsc-app/README.md

     npm install
     ```

-4. Run the script.
+4. Sign in to your Azure account.

     ```sh
-    node index.js
+    az login
     ```

-5. The script will fetch the data and render it as an HTML table.
-You should see the output in the console.
+5. Deploy the function to Azure.

+    ```sh
+    func azure functionapp publish <app-name>
+    ```

+6. Once deployed, you can trigger the function via an HTTP request to the function URL.

 ## Code Structure

-- `index.js`: This file contains the main script for fetching and processing the Excel data, and rendering the HTML output.
+- `index.js`: This file contains the main script for fetching and processing the Excel data, and rendering the HTML output as an Azure Function.

 ## Customization

-If you wish to customize the appearance of the HTML output, you can modify the CSS styles in the `index.js` file.
+If you wish to customize the appearance of the HTML output or modify the data processing, you can edit the `index.js` file.

 ## License